Disclosure: As an Amazon Associate EssentialPicks earn from qualifying purchases.

 Carbon Monoxide and its dangers

 Carbon monoxide is produced as a byproduct of burning fuel gases (propane in this case).
-What makes it so dangerous is – it is a colorless, odorless gas which can only be detected without using special sensors.
+What makes it so dangerous is – it is a colorless, odorless gas which can only be detected using special sensors.

 How carbon monoxide affects your body